Esther Feels Stronger and More Active in Class!

 First, we held a meeting with all parents and the school’s headteacher to plan the project.
 The parents agreed to collect construction materials like sand, rocks, and water.
 We complemented their materials by delivering the expertise, tools, lumber, metal, cement, and a gutter system.

 "The parents, together with the school administration, put a lot of effort into ensuring the required materials (stones, sand, and ballast) were of the right quality and quantity before the construction began.
-The parents also came to school with punctuality during the construction to provide their hard labor," shared Field Officer Alex Koech.
+The parents came to school with punctuality during the construction to provide their hard labor," shared Field Officer Alex Koech.

 This tank is a whopping 104,000 liters, as it rarely rains in Southeastern Kenya.
 The more water the tank can store during the seasonal rains, the more water available through the dry months for the students!